microsoft/pxt-microbit/docs/projects/beating-heart.md

         . . # . .
         `)
     // this is the second "show leds" block.
-    // Since all LEDs are off, it only contains . characters. basic.showLeds(`
+    // all LEDs are off so it only contains . characters. basic.showLeds(`
         . . . . .
         . . . . .